Original Creedence bass player still going strong and sounding better than ever. Read our conversation with this true rock & roll legend!

 SC: We started recording almost immediately after the Blue Velvets were formed in 1959.
 Tom was the singer, so we called ourselves Tommy Fogerty & the Blue Velvets when making records.
 Many singles were released and over nine years went by before we were reborn on the bayou.
 In 1967, we changed our name to Creedence Clearwater Revival and John took over the vocals.
 We hit the charts in the summer of 1968 with “Suzie Q.”

-FBPO: I’m sure you couldn’t have imagined what the future held in store for you!
-What was that like?
+FBPO: I’m sure you couldn’t have imagined what the future held in store for you.
 How did you handle it?

 SC: We didn’t have a clue.
 At first, the excitement of hearing our record on the big radio stations was overwhelming.
 Then, after several hits, the reality of our success started to sink in.
 The CCR segment of our journey spanned about three and-a-half years, and it was like a rocket ride.
 Eventually, our rapid success would become our burden.
 We recorded and released three albums in 1969.
 We couldn’t keep up with ourselves and dissension started to creep in.
 The split between Tom and John was beginning to slow us down.
 We had no real management to help us sort through the inevitable issues and Tom eventually departed.
 All in all, we had a good run, but without a mentor, we were bound to hit the show biz wall.